bazelbuild/starlark/spec.md

 valid bytes literal is equivalent in the sense that the bytes value is the UTF-8 encoding of the string value.

+### Special tokens

+Starlark is space-sensitive language, and indentation is used to denote a block of statements.

+Unlike Python, indentation can only be composed of space characters (U+0020), not tabs.

 TODO: define indent, outdent, semicolon, newline, eof